The following modules have been mapped to the MRCPsych syllabus,

 studies, genetic variants.

-associated with chromosome abnormalities and inherited conditions
+3. Chromosomal abnormalities and inherited conditions in

 Conditions associated with chromosome